carmen-timpau/BBO-Capstone-Project/experiments/week_13/strategy_summary.md

    The **GP** was **trained on the full dataset** for each function, but **the final candidate was chosen by argmax over the combined Sobol pools**, so that _the most promising region (defined via the computed best K-Means cluster) gets denser candidate resolution without removing the rest of the domain from consideration_.
 In this way, the BO pipeline remains fully flexible and non-myopic to the full space, while leveraging the most promising regions that seem to be surrounding a maximum.
 This maximises the chances of predicting a very high-quality next query point per function and achieving the goal of efficient global function maximisation.

 6. **Per-Pool Best Candidate [Diagnostics]** report the **best acquisition score** achievable, as well as the **GP's predicted value and std** for each pool's (full-space and local-box) own best identified candidate.
 This ensures a **true and fair comparison** between selected candidates and their unchosen runner-ups can be made, enabling **full algorithmic transparency and interpretability**.

+7. Kept **HEBO-style Non-Linear Output Warping** [2] unchanged, including the Function 1-specific log10 pre-transform with data-driven clipping floor and its reversal on unwarping [preserved from Week 8].

 **<ins>Note:</ins>** The BBO Week 11 Full ML Bayesian Optimisation Pipeline is computationally heavy.
 Runtime to completion is expected to be around ~2.5h if 16 CPU cores are available (as used here), but it may take slightly/significantly longer if not.